jspenger/jspenger.github.io/_posts/2020-07-02-verifiable-bft-consensus.md

 - [5] Nakamoto, Satoshi.
 "Bitcoin: A peer-to-peer electronic cash system."
 (2008).
 - [6] Saito, Kenji, and Hiroyuki Yamada.
 "What’s so different about blockchain?—Blockchain is a probabilistic state machine."
 In 2016 IEEE 36th International Conference on Distributed Computing Systems Workshops (ICDCSW), pp. 168-175.
 IEEE, 2016.
 - [7] Collins, Daniel, Rachid Guerraoui, Jovan Komatovic, Matteo Monti, Athanasios Xygkis, Matej Pavlovic, Petr Kuznetsov, Yvonne-Anne Pignolet, Dragos-Adrian Seredinschi, and Andrei Tonkikh.
 "Online Payments by Merely Broadcasting Messages (Extended Version)." arXiv preprint arXiv:2004.13184 (2020).

+## Update
+Since writing this post I have found other articles on this topic that may be worth reading:
+- Setty, Srinath, Sebastian Angel, Trinabh Gupta, and Jonathan Lee.
+"Proving the correct execution of concurrent services in zero-knowledge."
+In 13th USENIX Symposium on Operating Systems Design and Implementation (OSDI 18), pp. 339-356.
+2018.
+- Setty, Srinath, Sebastian Angel, and Jonathan Lee.
+"Verifiable state machines: Proofs that untrusted services operate correctly."
+ACM SIGOPS Operating Systems Review 54, no. 1 (2020): 40-46.